 - In a large bowl, mix together beef strips (I like to use beef tenderloins and cut into 2-inch strips), Turkish Spice Mix, remaining minced garlic, a dash of salt and pepper.
 Set aside and let marinade.

 - Heat a large non-stick pan over medium heat.
-When the pan is hot add cabbage, Red Wine Vinegar, 5 tbsp water, 1 tsp of sugar and a dash of salt.
+When the pan is hot add cabbage, Red Wine Vinegar, 5 tablespoon water, 1 tsp of sugar and a dash of salt.
 Stirring occasionally until bright pink.
 Remove cabbage from the pan into a bowl.
 Set aside.

 - Heat a large non-stick pan over medium-high heat.
-Once the pan is hot, add 2 tsp of olive oil and the marinated beef strips.
+Once the pan is hot, add 2 teaspoon of olive oil and the marinated beef strips.
 Cook for approximately 5 mins or until browned (medium-rare).

-- In the bowl with the pickled cabbage, mix in chopped parsley, cooked Freekah, lemon zest, peas 1 tbsp of lemon juice, and a drizzle of olive oil.
+- In the bowl with the pickled cabbage, mix in chopped parsley, cooked Freekah, lemon zest, peas 1 tablespoon of lemon juice, and a drizzle of olive oil.
 Mix well and season with salt and pepper.

 - Divide and serve.
 Garnish with remaining parsley, cilantro, garlic Toum sauce and a squeeze of lemon juice.